Chart Color Schemes

 Zetland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 32 projects that could influence the area.
-Notable projects are Green Square Town Centre, The Kingsborough, Alba, and Meriton Green Square Stage 2 Development.
-Below is a list of projects likely to have the most impact.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 32 projects likely to impact this area.
+Notable ones are Green Square Town Centre, The Kingsborough, Alba, and Meriton Green Square Stage 2 Development.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.